 A recurring theme on social media is the subject of ‘veal’.
 It’s a topic guaranteed to cause feelings to run high amongst ‘animal lovers’.
-As a vegan advocate, I can only marvel at the sleight of hand by which the industries that commodify the vulnerable, manage so easily to distract and divert consumers from the real issues.
+As an animal rights advocate, I can only marvel at the sleight of hand by which the industries that commodify the vulnerable, manage so easily to distract and divert consumers from the real issues.
 By focusing attention on the way that our needless victims are treated, attention is skillfully diverted away from the questions that should be being asked; first and foremost amongst these being, ‘Why do we have victims at all?’

-Those that commodify sentient individuals for use as resources and their high-budget advertising firms have done such an unbelievably thorough number on the consumer public that almost any proposal, however vile, however outrageous, can frequently slide in, unchallenged by the silent majority.
+The animal exploitation industry and their high-budget advertising firms have done such an unbelievably thorough number on the consumer public that almost any proposal, however vile, however outrageous, can frequently slide in, unchallenged by the silent majority.
 Meanwhile, on the subject of ‘veal’, we see scrapping and vitriol in the social media by vegans and nonvegans alike about the ethics of consuming the flesh of infant bovines, with rarely even a nod in the direction of the real issue.

 The real issue